TareqAlqutami/learn_robotics/4_drones/readme.md

 # **Learn Robotics - drones**
-This repository contains notes and examples of modeling and control of a quadcopter
+This repository contains notes and examples of modeling and control of a quadcopter.

 ## **Content**
 ### 1- Attitude_representation